What is the Office for Sexual Violence Response, Support and Education (O-SVRSE)?

 O-SVRSE – Open during regular business hours, including drop-in hours Tuesdays from 9am -11am and Fridays 10am – 1pm.

 SACOMSS – Located on campus, in the basement of the SSMU (University Centre) Building, at 3480 McTavish, B-27.
 Our office is wheelchair accessible.
+UPDATE (MAY 2018): Our office and drop-in centre has been moved to the 5th floor of 2075 Robert Bourassa (Room 5) due to the ongoing SSMU building closure.

 O-SVRSE – Located off-campus at 550 Shrebrooke O. Suilte 585 (West Tower elevators 1-11).
 The office is wheelchair accessible.
 O-SVRSE also offers services on McGill MacDonald Campus.